gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 *  One new SCTP Error Cause Code

-*  One new Chunk Flag
+*  One new Chunk Flag Entry

 And finally the update of one registered SCTP Payload Protocol Identifier.